SleepSupreme/sleepsupreme.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 Chenguo Lin (林琛果) is an undergraduate of computer science, supervised by Prof. Qijun Zhao, at Sichuan University, China.
 His research interests include computer vision and machine learning.
-Currently he is working on deep steganography.
+Currently he is working on deep information hiding.